Consultations

 Our staff networks

 We make time to listen to our colleagues and give them a voice to share their experiences, listen to their ideas and involve them in our work.
-We have online communities where we discuss equalities issues, one of the most active is our disabilities group, where group members shares lived experience, good practice and ideas for improvement.
+We have the following:

-The Corporate Equality Group drives the delivery and progress of the actions from our Equality Outcomes and Mainstreaming Report.
-The group meets on a quarterly basis and supports the mainstreaming of equality in relation to all the protected characteristics listed under the Equality Act (2010) and is sensitive and responsive to intersectional identities.
+• The Corporate Equality Group drives the delivery and progress of the actions from our Equality Outcomes and Mainstreaming Report.
+A group of our leaders meet on a quarterly basis to support the mainstreaming of equality in relation to all the protected characteristics listed under the Equality Act (2010).

-The LGBT Charter Champion Group is a sub-group of the Corporate Equality Group.
-The group also meets on a quarterly basis.
+• LGBT+ Charter Champion Group – supporting lesbian, gay, bisexual, transgender (LGBT+) colleagues and promoting inclusion.
+We attend Pride events to increase visibility about LGBT issues and to be more proactive about LGBT+ inclusion.
 You can email the group using this address This email address is being protected from spambots.
 You need JavaScript enabled to view it.

 Race Equality in Employment